Congenital Adrenal Hyperplasia

 When a child with CAH gets sick, is injured or needs surgery, she will need high doses of cortisol, called “stress doses.”
 For additional information, review stress dosing educational material [PDF] and watch our stress dosing video.

-Some infant girls may require reconstruction surgery of atypical external genitalia.
+Some infant girls may require surgery of atypical external genitalia.
 In this situation, your child will be evaluated by our dedicated urology team headed by Tom Kolon, MD.
 Dr. Kolon has extensive experience in surgical management of children with CAH.

 Our program also offers genetic counseling for affected families considering having a child through consultation with genetics.
 Pre-implantation genetic diagnosis is also available to interested families.